WIZeaz/RAP/README.md

 For more configuration information, please check `rapx/src/analysis/testgen/driver.rs`.

-Finally, run `cargo run test` on the tested project directory to start LifeSonar.
+Finally, run `cargo rapx test` on the tested project directory to start LifeSonar.
 LifeSonar automatically synthesize programs for the tested library, execute them with Miri and report the results.

+To run the conservative checker, use `cargo rapx test --naive-check`.

 # Issue Links